Infiltration (hydrology): Infiltration in wastewater collection

-Wastewater collection systems consist of a set of lines, junctions and lift stations to convey sewage to a wastewater treatment plant.
-When these lines are compromised by rupture, cracking or tree root invasion, infiltration/inflow of stormwater often occurs.
-This circumstance can lead to a sanitary sewer overflow, or discharge of untreated sewage to the environment.
+Wastewater collection systems consist of a set of lines, junctions, and lift stations to convey sewage to a wastewater treatment plant.
+When these lines are compromised by rupture, cracking, or tree root invasion, infiltration/inflow of stormwater often occurs.
+This circumstance can lead to a sanitary sewer overflow, or discharge of untreated sewage into the environment.

 Infiltration calculation methods

 Infiltration is a component of the general mass balance hydrologic budget.
-There are several ways to estimate the volume and/or the rate of infiltration of water into a soil.
+There are several ways to estimate the volume and water infiltration rate into the soil.
 The rigorous standard that fully couples groundwater to surface water through a non-homogeneous soil is the numerical solution of Richards' equation.
-A newer method that allows 1-D groundwater and surface water coupling in homogeneous soil layers, and that is related to the Richards equation is the Finite water-content vadose zone flow method solution of the Soil Moisture Velocity Equation.
-In the case of uniform initial soil water content and a deep well-drained soil, there are some excellent approximate methods to solve for the infiltration flux for a single rainfall event.
+A newer method that allows 1-D groundwater and surface water coupling in homogeneous soil layers and that is related to the Richards equation is the Finite water-content vadose zone flow method solution of the Soil Moisture Velocity Equation.
+In the case of uniform initial soil water content and deep, well-drained soil, some excellent approximate methods exist to solve the infiltration flux for a single rainfall event.
 Among these are the Green and Ampt (1911) method, Parlange et al. (1982).
-Beyond these methods there are a host of empirical methods such as, SCS method, Horton's method, etc., that are little more than curve fitting exercises.
+Beyond these methods, there are a host of empirical methods such as SCS method, Horton's method, etc., that are little more than curve fitting exercises.